Box (BOX)

 Known as the "Content Cloud" for managing the 90% of business data that exists as unstructured files and documents, Box (NYSE:BOX) provides a cloud-based platform that enables organizations to securely manage, share, and collaborate on their content from anywhere on any device.

-• Expenses have increased as a percentage of revenue over the last year as its operating margin fell by 1.6 percentage points
+- Day-to-day expenses have swelled compared to its revenue over the last year as its operating margin fell by 1.6 percentage points

-• Estimated sales growth of 7.3% for the next 12 months is soft and implies weaker demand
+- Projected sales growth of 7.7% for the next 12 months suggests sluggish demand

 Why There Are Better Opportunities Than Box